sorenmacbeth/flambo/README.md

 <a name="basics">
 #### Basics

-To illustrate RDD basics in flambo, consider the following simple application:
+To illustrate RDD basics in flambo, consider the following simple application, using our sample `data.txt` file located at the root of the flambo repo:

 ```clojure
 (ns com.fire.kingdom.flambit